Data Protection (GDPR)

 General Data Protection Regulation (GDPR)

-The General Data Protection Regulation (GDPR) is a piece of EU-wide legislation which will determine how people’s personal data is processed and kept safe, and the legal rights individuals have in relation to their own data.
+The General Data Protection Regulation (GDPR) is a piece of EU-wide legislation which determines how people’s personal data is processed and kept safe, and the legal rights individuals have in relation to their own data.

 ‘Personal data’ means information that can identify a living individual.

-The regulation applies to all schools since 25 May 2018, and will apply even after the UK leaves the EU.
+The regulation has applied to all schools since 25 May 2018 and still applies even after the UK withdrew from the EU.

 Main principles